-Eight informants, 6 from 4 Canadian provinces (Alberta, n = 1; Manitoba, n = 1; New Brunswick, n = 2, Nova Scotia, n = 2), 1 from a federal health care plan, and 1 from an academic institution provided information on device assessment, evaluation, and reassessment tools for AT service provision.
+Six consultation informants from 4 Canadian provinces (Alberta, n = 1; Manitoba, n = 1; New Brunswick, n = 2, Nova Scotia, n=2), 1 Federal health care plan, and 1 academic researcher provided information on device assessment, evaluation, and reassessment tools for AT service provision.

-One informant from an AT program at a tertiary rehabilitation hospital, indicated device trials are usually required, and with at least 2 different types of equipment so that the best solution can be identified for the client's need.
+One informant from an AT program at a tertiary rehabilitation hospital, indicated device trials are usually required, and with at least two different types of equipment so that the best solution can be identified for the client's need.
 After a successful trial period, evaluation takes place every 3 to 6 months until the client achieves stability, then they are discharged.
 Notwithstanding, users are encouraged to call back if their needs change or if their EADL malfunctions.
-Moreover, Alberta Aids to Daily Living requires authorizers (e.g., SLP, OT) to use a feature matching process based on assessed communication needs to match features required in the selected device.
-Further, the assessment includes using the specific device to ensure the individual is able to use it effectively to meet identified functional outcomes and goals.

-Another informant from an AT communication devices program at a rehabilitation and longterm care centre reported that clients are given up to 3, 4-week trials (i.e., to a maximum of 12 weeks total), to evaluate the device, see if additional modifications are needed, or conclude that the particular device is not a good fit.
+Another informant from an AT communication devices program at a rehabilitation and long term care centre, 11 reported that clients are given up to 3, 4-week trials (i.e., to a maximum of 12 weeks total), to evaluate the device, see if additional modifications are needed, or conclude that the particular device is not a good fit.
 Rarely, clients need additional evaluation time, particularly those who have difficulties learning how to use the equipment or the software.
 Program team members evaluate clients on an annual basis to reassess user comfort with the device, frequency of use, and its continued functionality.
 Outside these evaluations, clients can contact the program if the device is not meeting their needs or if they need a reassessment because of a change in circumstances.
 Clients are never discharged from the program unless they no longer need the equipment due to an improvement in their condition, there is a change in their environment, or death.

-Two informants from the AT services of a provincial tertiary rehabilitation facility described that as part of the program, individuals are informally reassessed every time they return to the facility for a therapeutic appointment (e.g., every 3, 6, or 12 months).
-Follow-up evaluations are also completed via telehealth, phone, outreach on-site visit, consultation with the client's local care teams, or consultation with schools and other care providers.
-Here, too, clients are never discharged and are invited to contact the program at any time.
-As an additional service, this program also evaluates clients who wish to start or return to video gaming with friends and family.
-Depending on the needs assessed, the team will adapt gaming console buttons and joysticks to capitalize on the client's available movements and build a custom-made system.
+Two informants from the AT services of a provincial tertiary rehabilitation facility, described that as part of the program, individuals are informally reassessed every time they return to the facility for a therapeutic appointment (e.g., every 3, 6, 12 months).
+Follow up evaluations are also completed via telehealth, phone, outreach onsite visit, consultation with the client's local care teams, consultation with schools and other care providers.
+Here too, clients are never discharged and are invited to contact the program at any time.
+As an additional service, this program also evaluates clients who wish to start or return to gaming with friends and family.
+Depending on the needs assessed, the team will adapt gaming console buttons and joysticks to capitalise on the client's available movements and build a custom-made system.

-Two informants from the AT services of a provincial tertiary rehabilitation centre reported that while the program works with all manners of assistive devices, they do not refer to EADLs as such, but simply as ATs.
-The facility has a demonstration suite where clients can trial devices before selecting 1 that will fit their needs.
-Device trials can be arranged on a caseby-case basis; however, they have limited inventory.
-Post-discharge from the rehabilitation centre, clients may be followed as an outpatient or linked up with a community group (e.g., the Neil Squire Society, Department of Labour and Advanced Education, employment support groups).
+Two informants from the AT services of a provincial tertiary rehabilitation centre, reported that while the program works with all manner of assistive devices, they do not refer to EADLs as such, but simply as ATs.
+The facility has a demonstration suite where clients can trial devices before selecting one that will fit their needs.
+Device trials can be arranged on a case-by-case basis; however, they have limited inventory.
+Post-discharge from the rehabilitation centre, clients may be followed as an outpatient or linked up with a community group (e.g. the Neil Squire Society, Department of Labour and Advanced Education, employment support groups).

-From the perspective of a federal health care plan, device trials would be entirely dependent on what is available in the member's locale.
+From the perspective of a Federal health care plan, device trials would be entirely dependent on what is available in the member's locale.
 A visit can be arranged to vendors that have demonstration suites, if available locally to the member.
-Members are welcomed to follow-up with the plan administrator as needed.
+Members are welcomed to follow up with the plan administrator as needed.